 Interviewing and Assessment

-This course is not part of an APAC accredited sequence.
 This course covers a broad range of psychological interviewing and assessment skills and measures.
 Course skills are primarily designed in relation to mental health and allied health fields.
 Students will learn how to select and/or develop appropriate tools for capturing desired data, within an ethical framework.
 A variety of interviewing, survey and other methods will be reviewed and practiced.
 Emphasis will be placed on the scientific analysis of interview and other assessment data, including the limitations of each measure.
+This course is not part of an APAC accredited sequence.

 |Faculty||Faculty of Science and Information Technology|